-Your company has deployed a software installation for a particular customer.
-You want customers to be able to log in to YouTrack and create issues, but only want them to view and update specific fields, such as Priority and Affected version and add and view attachments.
-Customers should be able to view, but not update, the State field.
+Assume that your company has deployed a software installation for an external client.
+You want members of the client organization to be able to log in to YouTrack and create issues, but only want them to view and update specific fields, such as Priority and Affected version and add and view attachments.

-- Create a group for customer users, and assign them the default Reporter role for the project.
-Make sure that the role does not have Read private fields and Update private fields permissions.
+Create a group for members of the client organization, and assign them the default Reporter role for the project.
+Make sure that the role does not have permission to Read Issue Private Fields and Update Issue Private Fields.

 Make a Field Private

-If you have the same scheme for all your projects (for example, in all your projects you want to restrict customer's access to issue fields like in our use case), then you can make the shared field private.
-If your projects differ significantly from each other, the better option is to create new fields for the project, and make them private.
+If you have the same scheme for all your projects (for example, you want to restrict access to issue fields in all project, as described in our use case), then you can make the shared field private.
+If your projects differ significantly from each other, project administrators can configure these settings independently.
+For more information, see Private Custom Fields.

-- Select the field you want make private.
+Select the field or fields that you want make private.